Cryogenic tank insulation

 b.
 Polystyrene Foam

-3. Powder/Granular Insulation
+3. Powder and Granular Insulation

 a.
 Perlite